DataDog/chaos-controller/docs/development.md

 The resource request is passed to the reconcile loop which creates as many chaos pods as the number of disruptions kinds you included in your manifest.
 The controller also adds a `finalizer` to active disruptions so they are not cleaned up by Kubernetes before the disruption is cleaned up.
 Each chaos pod applies its specific disruption kind (`network_disruption`, `cpu_pressure`, `node_failure`, etc) to your target resources.

-A succesful apply prints:
+A successful apply prints:

 - `disruption.chaos.datadoghq.com/"<manifest name>" created`

 ### Unsuccessful validation

-An explanitory error message like the following will print:
+An explanatory error message like the following will print:

 - `Error from server (count must be a positive integer or a valid percentage value): error when creating "examples/network_drop.yaml": admission webhook "chaos-controller-admission-webhook.chaos-engineering.svc" denied the request: count must be a positive integer or a valid percentage value`